Cynthia Burgess - Obituary

-Cynthia "Cindy" Sue Burgess, age 64, of Copley, died September 15, 2020 at Maplewood Senior Center.
-Calling hours will be held 1:00 to 3:00 p.m.
-Saturday, September 19, 2020 at Bissler & Sons Funeral Home and Crematory, where Private services will follow.
-In lieu of flowers, memorials may be made to the Association for Frontal Temporal Degeneration, 2700 Horizon Drive Suite 120, King of Prussia, PA 19406.
+Cindy was born on March 1, 1956 in Akron, Ohio, to Richard and Janet Rhoads in Kent, Ohio.
+Their family expanded to include children, grandchildren, nieces/nephews, and wide network of friends in Ohio and Florida.
+She is survived by husband, Thomas Burgess; daughter, Erica (Greg) Loeser; parents, Richard and Janet Rhoads; step-children, Joshua Burgess, Brandon Burgess, Kara (Joe) Sharpnack and Ryan (Kate) Pinkus; 11 grandchildren; sister, Jill (Eric) Rhoads and brother, Mark (Debbie) Rhoads.
+Cindy was a sweet, loving, and active person, and her specialty was decorating, parties, spending time with the family.
+She loved boating with Tom in Lake Erie and more recently in Bonita Springs, where they wintered and served as the preferred destination for the entire family.
+She was blessed with lots of travel across Europe and the Caribbean.
+But the real magic of Cindy was her welcoming arms that opened everywhere.
+Such a loving caring wife, her lasting legacy was to treasure each day and love completely.
+Her infectious laugh, always ready for a reason to celebrate.
+The Maplewood at Twinsburg staff were tremendous in caring for Cindy.
+She will miss deeply Kate, Susan, and Nicole, and many other aides and friends.
+Calling hours will be held 1:00 p.m. to 3:00 p.m.
+Saturday, September 19, 2020 at Bissler & Sons Funeral Home and Crematory, where Private Services will follow.
+In lieu of flowers memorials may be made to the Association for Frontal Temporal Degeneration, 2700 Horizon Drive Suite 120, King of Prussia, PA 19406.
 To share a Memory, Send a Condolence, Light a Candle or Send Flowers, visit the Tribute Wall at www.bisslerandsons.com

 .